Akerman

 Dispute resolution

-Akerman has a largely unmatched vigor in the Southeast with a vast network throughout Florida, while also maintaining its expansion throughout other regions in hotspots such as New York, Illinois, and California.
-The firm is routinely commended by clients, specifically pointing out its strengths in communication and advice.
-One praises the way the team “communicates with their clients” and further comments, “Overall, I was very happy.”
-Another client using the firm’s banking and financial services expertise had several positive points to share. “[They have] great communication and follow-up on matters, a balanced approach to litigation and workout matters, reasonable hours and billing, and all-around excellent service,” says the client.
-In the commercial litigation space, one says, “Akerman offers excellent advice and options.”
+Another client using the firm’s banking and financial services expertise shared several positive points: “[They have] great communication and follow-up on matters, a balanced approach to litigation, reasonable hours and billing, and all-around excellent service.”
+In the commercial litigation space, another says, “Akerman offers excellent advice and options.”